swiftlang/swift/docs/ErrorHandling.md

 A **simple domain error** arises from an operation that can fail in some obvious way and which is often invoked speculatively.
 Parsing an integer from a string is a really good example.
-The client doesn\'t need a detailed description of the error and will usually want to handle the error immediately.
-These errors are already well-modeled by returning an optional value; we don\'t need a more complex language solution for them.
+The client doesn't need a detailed description of the error and will usually want to handle the error immediately.
+These errors are already well-modeled by returning an optional value; we don't need a more complex language solution for them.

 A **recoverable error** arises from an operation which can fail in complex ways, but whose errors can be reasonably anticipated in advance.
 Examples including opening a file or reading from a network connection.
-These are the kinds of errors that Apple\'s APIs use NSError for today, but there are close analogues in many other APIs, such as `errno` in POSIX.
+These are the kinds of errors that Apple's APIs use NSError for today, but there are close analogues in many other APIs, such as `errno` in POSIX.

 Ignoring this kind of error is usually a bad idea, and it can even be dangerous (e.g. by introducing a security hole).
 Developers should be strongly encouraged to write code that handles the error.
-It\'s common for developers to want to handle errors from different operations in the same basic way, either by reporting the error to the user or passing the error back to their own clients.
+It's common for developers to want to handle errors from different operations in the same basic way, either by reporting the error to the user or passing the error back to their own clients.